 These are all important questions you and your company should be asking, but I’d challenge you to ask one more: What role does creativity play in your plan?

-As a creative director, you could say I’m a bit biased in this department, but I believe that creativity is a wide reaching and all-encompassing idea.
+We believe that creativity is a wide reaching and all-encompassing idea.
 More so, it’s highly successful when we are all on the same page about what it means, how it is interpreted, and the ultimate role it plays in a successful deliverable.
 This is best achieved through a clear and concise creative brief.

 In the trade show and exhibit industry, creative briefs are not the norm like they are in other disciplines like advertising and direct marketing.
 A creative brief is simply a communication tool that outlines the requirements, expectations, goals, and resources for a project.
 This living document is incredibly useful for any size project and it gets both parties on the same page to ensure a problem is solved with a satisfactory result.